The

 The New York State Museum, located in the capital city of Albany, New York, is a major research and educational

-institution that conducts investigations into the geology, biology, anthropology and
+institution that conducts investigations into the geology, biology, anthropology and history of New York.

 The Museum hosts more than 750,000 visitors each year, making it one of the largest cultural